OWelton-Rosie/stationery/docs/detailed-guide.md

 ---

 ## Start the app with Docker Compose
 The project comes with a `docker-compose.yml` that handles running Nginx and serving your static files.
-From the project root, run:
+To build the project, run:

 ```
 docker-compose up